This has been tested on version 1.003.1.

 To fix this, you can use a custom S3 path:

 sudo addsftpuser robtest Would you like to modify the current S3 location (sftpgateway-i-0653c00849f5d316a/robtest//) for this user? [y/N]: Please enter the S3 bucket name to use for this user: sftpgateway-i-0653c00849f5d316a Please enter the S3 path to use for this user: robtest

 Note: Even if you don't care about the double-slash in the S3 path, make sure you still run

-sudo addsftpuser so that the
+sudo addsftpuser so

 uploaddir setting change applies to that user.

 Grant the user write access to SFTP root

 By default, SFTP Gateway v1.003 does not allow users to write to SFTP root:

 To fix this, make the user the owner of this folder: